Back to top

 1. What is your goal?

-• If you are fascinated by honey bee biology and have the itch to learn more, then you should look into keeping bees!
-We understand, because we think opening up a hive is fascinating too :)
+• If you are fascinated by honey bee biology and have the itch to learn more, then read on and consider the following questions to see if beekeeping is right for you.

 2. How is your health?

 • How is your back?
 Beekeeping involves a lot of heavy lifting.
 Make sure that you are ready to lift heavy boxes, or enlist the help of a friend or family member.
-Also, if you are worried about lifting boxes, consider buying all 8-frame medium equipment, which is smaller.
+If you are worried about lifting boxes, consider buying all 8-frame medium equipment, which is smaller - but still gets heavy!

 3. Do you have time to keep bees?

 • Keeping bees is not a passive hobby.
-Be ready to devote many summer weekends to your hives.
+Be ready to devote many summer weekends (and really, time year-round) to your hives.

 4. Are you prepared for the financial investment?

 • It costs roughly $500 per hive to get started.
-That doesn't count a continued investment in queens, replacement bees, sugar (for feeding), and new equipment (as you split your hives, try out new techniques, etc.).
+This doesn't include a continued investment in queens, replacement bees, sugar (for feeding), and new equipment (as you split your hives, try out new techniques, etc.).
 Be ready to spend well over $1,000 in the first year for two hives.

 You've decided to pursue beekeeping...now what?

 Keeping bees is hard!
 It's important to do your homework.
-Mismanaging a hive is not only costly for you, but it can spread diseases to neighboring bee hive and other pollinators.
+Mismanaging a hive is not only costly for you, but it can spread diseases to neighboring hives and other pollinators.
 We highly recommend making use of the following resources:

-3. Read about Varroa mites and make a Varroa Mite management plan.
-This one is really important!*** Even if you can't see them, your hive has mites, or will have them before the end of the summer.
-Check out the honey bee health coalition resources as well as resources from the Cornell Bee Lab.
-Also, plan to sample for mite regularly using an alcohol wash
+2. *Read about Varroa mites and create a Varroa mite management plan*.
+This one is really important!
+Even if you can't see them, your hive has mites, or will have them before the end of the summer.
+Check out resources from the Cornell Bee Lab.
+Also, plan to sample for mites regularly using an alcohol wash.